 FIT also hosts a variety of programming throughout the year designed to continually engage, support, and educate students, and to raise awareness of their rights and available resources.
-Past efforts, including specifically for 2018, have included:
+Past efforts, including specifically for 2019, have included:

-- Domestic Violence Awareness Month, including: - o Take Back the Night march, which involved marching and making T-shirts and signs; - Pledge Purple Expo and "No More" campaign photo shoot, consisting of an information fair that hosted representatives from FIT's Counseling Center and off-campus resources, including the NYPD, NYC Family Justice Center, NYC Anti-Violence Project, and Safe Horizons; - A Conversation About Human Trafficking, part of Sustainability Awareness Week, featuring panelists who provided an overview of what is happening with forced labor, sex
+- Domestic Violence Awareness Month, including: - o Take Back the Night march, which involved marching and making T-shirts and signs; - Pledge Purple Expo and "No More" campaign photo shoot, consisting of an information fair that hosted representatives from FIT's Counseling Center and off-campus resources, including the NYPD, NYC Family Justice Center, NYC Anti-Violence Project, and Safe Horizons; - o Campus Safety Day, a way to learn about the various ways students, faculty, and staff can be safe on and off campus; - National Coming Out Day;

-- trafficking, and related issues and how they intersect with the industries related to FIT majors; - Campus Safety Day, a way to learn about the various ways students, faculty, and staff can be safe on and off campus; - o National Coming Out Day, a time to watch the movie Love, Simon as a community with educational tabling provided by CAEG; - Participation in the New York State Office for the Prevention of Domestic Violence Shine the Light on Domestic Violence campaign involving purple lighting in lobbies on campus and encouraging community members to wear purple to generate discussion and awareness of domestic and relationship violence.
+- Bystander Gratitude Month tabling event on the seventh floor of the Dubinsky Student Center.
+Information about bystander intervention and reporting was distributed.
+A Gratitude Wall was created in the hallway, and students were invited to leave a note on the wall thanking a bystander for their kindness and assistance; and - Participation in the New York State Office for the Prevention of Domestic Violence Shine the Light on Domestic Violence campaign involving purple lighting in lobbies on campus and encouraging community members to wear purple to generate discussion and awareness of domestic and relationship violence.